Bug report #9213

 first we had experienced with this error on windows (32b) loading plugin containing a lot of data (300MB) and we solved separating plugin from test data.
 But I started to have this error since last week randomly (three times) and I'm on debian wheezy (compiled).
 I wasn't able to reproduce the error.

-#9 Updated by Ivan Mincik almost 6 years ago
+#9 Updated by Ivan Mincik over 6 years ago

 Tests with latest master has shown that QGIS will throw bad_alloc error when there is less than 880 MiB of virtual memory on 64bit system or 310 MiB on 32 bit system.
 Error is thrown from 'setEditText' from 'QgsScaleComboBox::setScaleString' in 'src/gui/qgsscalecombobox.cpp'.

 QGIS is allocating 64 MiB at start.
 I do not understand why it grows to 800 suddenly.

 Test was done by Ferdinand Majerech.

 #10 Updated by Ferdinand Majerech over 6 years ago

 Memory usage doesn't really 'grow' to ~880 MiB; QGIS is simply unable to allocate if it doesn't have that much virtual memory